-In Fiscal Year 2020-2021, the City of Turlock partnered with service providers through the Community Development Block Grant (CDBG) Public Services Grant Program to provide direct and indirect services to homeless persons and families.
+In Fiscal Year 2023-2024, the City of Turlock partnered with non-profit service providers through the Community Development Block Grant (CDBG) Public Services Grant Program to provide direct and indirect services to homeless persons and families.

 We Care of Turlock received CDBG Public Services funding to provide homeless prevention, case management and re-housing services.
-They provide guidance to assist clients with needs to get them closer to being able to participate in transitional housing opportunities.
+They provided guidance to assist clients with needs to get them closer to being able to participate in transitional housing opportunities.

-TGM operated the Homeless Assistance Ministry that provided case managers who work with each person or household to develop a goal-oriented housing action plan, which centers on identifying and connecting clients with any needed services such as obtaining birth certificates and social security cards as well as Temporary Assistance to Needy Families (TANF), Food Stamps, Veteran's Benefits, budgeting, job training, employment opportunities, etc.
+TGM provides case managers who work with each individual or household to develop a goaloriented housing action plan.
+These plans focused on identifying and connecting individuals with services needed, such as obtaining birth certificates and social security cards as well as Temporary Assistance to Needy Families (TANF), Food Stamps, Veteran's Benefits, budgeting, job training, employment opportunities, clothing closet, and meal services, etc. Center for Human Services provided Youth Street Outreach and engagement services targeting unaccompanied Turlock youth, ages 13-24 who are experiencing homelessness and are unsheltered.
+They partnered with other outreach teams and engaged youth experiencing homelessness.